pfloos/QUESTDB/README.md

 > **Note:** QUESTDB is a cornerstone of the **mountaineering strategy** — systematically climbing towards chemically-accurate excited-state data.

+We aim to catalyze the development of predictive models capable of generating new insights into excited-state behavior.
+Our long-term vision is to position the QUEST database as a foundational database for the future of neural networks in this field.
+The aim is to position the present database not just as a resource, but as a key enabler of the next generation of AI-driven scientific research, where deep learning and related technologies will play an increasingly vital role in advancing the frontiers of ES research.

 ---

 ## 📂 Repository Contents